citrusvanilla/surferdetection/README.md

 The training script calculates the moving average version of all learned variables.
 The evaluation script substitutes all learned model parameters with the moving average version.
 This substitution boosts model performance at evaluation time.

-**Visualize Unseen Scenes**
+**Visualizing Test Scenes**

 The Jupyter Notebook file 'surferdetection_predictscene.ipynb' has been provided to help you visualize prediction on unseen scenes.
-This notebook will utilize the surferdetection_predict.py file that makes use of a fully-trained surfer detector model in the surferdetection_restore directory.
+This notebook utilizes the surferdetection_predict.py file that makes use of a fully-trained surfer detector model in the surferdetection_restore directory.

 Launch the notebook from the commandline with the following:

     ipython notebook surferdetection_predictscene.ipynb